fls-bioinformatics-core/RnaChipIntegrator/docs/about.rst

 ``RnaChipIntegrator`` answers the questions:

  * "Which genes are close to each of my ChIP-seq regions?", and
- * "Which ChIP-seq regions are close to each of my expressed genes".
+ * "Which ChIP-seq regions are close to each of my expressed genes?".

 The first data set, called **'features'**, is strand specific and the genome coordinates correspond to the transcription start site (TSS)